tmylk/when-is-it-kata-with-langchain/tasklist.md

     - [ ] see the http requests recorded in `cassettes` folder.
 They are recorded using  [vcr.py](https://vcrpy.readthedocs.io/en/latest/index.html) library.
 This library stops us from bombarding the external API with requests.
 It blocks repeated requests and plays back the recorded reply instead.
     - [ ] So the output format is still wrong.
 Maybe it is because we are using a bad LLM?
 Let's change the LLM in `get_llm` from cohere to OpenAI
     - [ ] Ok, now we get VCR library error.
     - [ ] Read the library docs to find out when does it update the recording?
 When does it add new episodes to the cassette?
-Change the record_mode for `test_get_todays_date` as needed.
+Change the record_mode for `test_independence_day` as needed.
     - [ ] Hmm.
 Still no luck with the format.
 Let's change back to Cohere - it is free.
 For OpenAI API you actually have to pay.